smoort/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### *Solution Overview*

-Like any other Convolutional Neural Network (CNN) based image recognition, the solution has the following steps :
+Like any other image recognition solution using Convolutional Neural Network (CNN), this solution has the following steps :

 1. Load the training, validation and test data
 1. Review the data by exploring and visualizing it
 1. Augument the data if there are imbalances in the training dataset.
-This is done to ensure that the learning of the network is not skewed towards classes with large number of training images
 1. Augument the data with fresh images to make the learning more robust
 1. Preprocess the data by converting it to gray and normalizing it
 1. Define the CNN model architecture.
 LeNet has been used as the model for this project
 1. Define the training, loss, optimization and preduction functions
 1. Train the model using the training dataset and cross validate against the validation dataset.
-1. Test the model against the test dataset
+1. Test the model against the test dataset and new images

 ### *Data Set Summary & Exploration*